Witnesses react to Dodge City officer-involved shooting

 “We just see a car just hauling just hauling, and then a bunch of police right after them, right behind them,” said Soto.

 Soto pulled out his phone and filmed the situation.
-He said he heard about eight to ten gunshots.
+He said he heard about eight to 10 gunshots.

 “You see an officer kind of fall that is just, I don’t know, it just hits,” said Soto.